Curriculum Concepts

 Cultural awareness is the act of recognizing and respecting the importance of cultural differences.
 Culturally competent nursing care is defined as being sensitive to issues related to culture, race, sexual orientation, social class and economic factors.

-Our culturally competent nursing care will be defined as being sensitive to issues related to culture, race, gender, sexual orientation, social class, and economic factors.
-Students and faculty will be asked to examine their own cultural values, beliefs and cross cultural communications styles.
-Students and faculty will be asked to study cultural diversity concepts and then apply those that they can within the classroom and their practice in the community lab setting.
+The people of our community college district can be seen as a tapestry woven of many.
+The faculty has a strong belief in cultural awareness and sensitivity strands.
+Our culturally competent care will be defined as being sensitive to issues related to culture, race, gender, sexual orientation, social class, and economic factors.
+Students and faculty will be asked to examine their own cultural values, beliefs, and cross cultural communications styles.
+Students and faculty will be asked to study cultural diversity concepts and apply them both within the classroom and in their practice in the community lab setting.